ArthurClemens/polythene/packages/polythene-search/README.md

 ~~~

-### Icons
+### Icons and buttons

-The search component does not include any icons by itself - that is the responsibility of your application.
+The search component does not include any icons by itself - providing those is the responsibility of your application.

-To choose which icons to add, we first need to look at the possible states:
+To choose which icons to show, we first need to look at the possible states:

 * `none` - no interaction, no input
 * `focus` - input element has focus, no input